-Investigation into complaints about a meeting held by council for the City of London on June 10, 2015
+Investigation into a complaint about a gathering held by members of the Community and Protective Services Committee of the City of London on March 21, 2023

-4 Under the Municipal Act, 2001 (“the Act”) all meetings of council, local boards, and committees of council must be open to the public, unless they fall within prescribed exceptions.
+4 Under the Municipal Act, 2001 (the “Act”), all meetings of a council, local board, and committee of either must be open to the public unless they fall within prescribed exceptions.

 6 The Ombudsman is the closed meeting investigator for the City of London.